How Will the War in Ukraine Affect the South Caucasus?

 All Knowledge Areas

-On 6 October 2022, The Global American University, Schiller organized a global online seminar to discuss the war in Ukraine and its consequences for three former Soviet spaces in the South Caucasus, namely Armenia, Azerbaijan, and Georgia.
+On 6 October 2022, Schiller International University, Schiller organized a global online seminar to discuss the war in Ukraine and its consequences for three former Soviet spaces in the South Caucasus, namely Armenia, Azerbaijan, and Georgia.
 Since Russia launched the war against Ukraine and its independence, these countries have been questioning their sovereignty.
 Torn by various strategic, political, economic, and cultural stakes, the historical Trans Caucasus is also crossed by lines of force that obtrude the future of its states and populations.

 And yet, Russia has new projects in the region and seeks to impose its post-Western worldview in the light of the Karabakh war between Azerbaijan and Armenia as well as the blockage in negotiations with Georgia over South Ossetia and Abkhazia.
 Americans and Europeans are not standing still, but they are coming up against converging views among Russians, Turks, and Iranians, who are sensitive to the de-Westernization of the South Caucasus, a cultural crossroads on which the emerging powers want to impose their agenda.

 According to Gaïdz Minassian*, leading guest speaker at this event, the essential issue of the war in Ukraine for the South Caucasus can be formulated around this question: will the conflict mean an extension of hostilities to the region or, on the contrary, will it form a laboratory for the appeasement of tensions between Russia and the West?

 If one looks at the cartography, a major geopolitical contradiction opposes a “classical” conception of the South Caucasus – made of models, systems, representations, and which is that of the Russians – to a conception proper to the sociology of international relations – based on social sciences, which studies post-Soviet states and powers, and more particularly the capacity of political elites and civil societies to produce order and redistribute it.